 Choosing a trail boils down to where you want to travel, what you want to see, your fitness level, and the time of year.

 For example, hiking in the Colorado mountains normally involves features such as wildflowers, waterfalls, and alpine lakes in the summer and spring, fall colors and aspens in the fall, and snowy winter wonderlands in winter.
 The terrain throughout the state is extremely varied, so other areas may also offer grasslands and even deserts.

 Doing research on what you want to see is imperative, since terrain varies greatly, therefore changing the sights each hike offers.
-Our favorite type of hiking goes to alpine lakes, such as Wheeler Lakes near Copper Mountain, Island Lake & Ice Lake, or Mohawk Lakes in Breckenridge.
+Our favorite type of hiking goes to alpine lakes, such as Wheeler Lakes near Copper Mountain, Island Lake & Ice Lake, or Mohawk Lakes and Blue Lakes in Breckenridge.

 You can find hikes of all skill levels.
 If you’re just starting, try an easy hike that is only a couple miles long with minimal elevation change.
 If you are more in shape, you might want to try a more difficult hike that is longer than 5+ miles with greater elevation change.